 Getting your results

-A specialist doctor (obstetrician) or midwife will explain what the screening results mean and talk to you about your options.
+If the results of these tests suggest it is highly likely your baby has a genetic condition, a specialist doctor (obstetrician) or midwife will explain what the screening results mean and talk to you about your options.

 There's no cure for most of the conditions found by CVS, so you'll need to consider your options carefully.

 You may decide to continue with your pregnancy while gathering information about the condition so you're fully prepared.

 Find out more about having a baby that might be born with a genetic condition

 Or you may consider ending your pregnancy (having a termination).

 Before you decide to have CVS, the possible complications will be discussed with you.